 Learn more about recycled water at www.athirstyplanet.com.

 We share this world and its precious water resources.
 However, 1 out of 7 people we share it with lack access to reliable and safe drinking water.
-Using recycled water, instead of drinking water to water landscaping is one important way to reduce and preserve drinking water for its intended purpose...drinking.
+Using recycled water, instead of potable water to irrigate landscaping is one important way to reduce and preserve potable water for its intended purpose...drinking.

 Learn more about what is needed to end this global water crisis from leading global water change scientist, Dr. Jay Famiglietti.